ratral/epanet_toolkit/README.md

-## Comparison of different sensor placement algorithms for model-based leak localization.
+## Comparison of different sensor placement algorithms for model-based leak pre-localization.

 The aim of this models is to reduce the area where leakage is occurring in order to make later pinpointing easier.
 A traditional approach is to divide the network into so-called district metered areas (DMAs).